-Ming has worked in community development in Russia (at the Silver Taiga Sustainable Forestry Foundation); Syria (with Every Syrian); Turkey (independently); Ecuador (at the CEMOPLAF family planning clinic); Bolivia (at the Rio Beni Health Project); Mongolia (at The Asia Foundation and the Mongolian Writers Union); Kenya (independently; at the UNHCR; and with the Golden Globe Foundation); Suriname (through the American Embassy); and also in California (at People Helping People and The Odyssey Project) and in New York (at Archipelago Books).
+Ming's writing about the Survival Girls group was also nominated for the AWP Intro Award for Nonfiction.
+Ming has also worked in community development in Russia (at the Silver Taiga Sustainable Forestry Foundation); Syria (with Every Syrian); Turkey (independently); Ecuador (at the CEMOPLAF family planning clinic); Bolivia (at the Rio Beni Health Project): Mongolia (at The Asia Foundation and the Mongolian Writers Union): Kenya (independently; at the UNHCR; and with the Golden Globe Foundation); Suriname (through the American Embassy): as well as in California (at People Helping People and The Odyssey Project, and in New York (at Archipelago Books).

 As a Henry Luce Scholar in Mongolia, Ming served the Mongolian Writers Union as its first-ever International Relations Adviser, and worked towards the formation of a Mongolia PEN Center.
 She has since returned to Mongolia to work for The Asia Foundation and advocated for an exiled Chinese writer in Turkey at the Writers and Literary Translators International Congress.
 She is the recipient of a Woon-Joon Yoon Memorial Fellowship, “for students who have exemplified tolerance and understanding across racial and religious lines through service, personal commitment, academic achievement and future potential."
 Ming is also the recipient of the Herman Wells Graduate Fellowship, Indiana University's most competitive graduate award, designated for “leadership abilities, character, social consciousness, and generosity of spirit."
 (Here’s the press release.)